8 Fantastic Benefits of Traveling Alone Plus the Best Tips to Stay Safe

 Melanie Allen is an American journalist and happiness expert.
 She has bylines on MSN, the AP News Wire, Wealth of Geeks, Media Decision, and numerous media outlets across the nation and is a certified happiness life coach.
 She covers a wide range of topics centered around self-actualization and the quest for a fulfilling life.

-2 thoughts on “Discover the Fantastic Benefits of Traveling Alone Plus 5 Tips for Staying Safe”
+2 thoughts on “8 Fantastic Benefits of Traveling Alone Plus the Best Tips to Stay Safe”

 1. And you know I would be traveling with you if our vacation allotment wasn’t so fickle!
 At least we get our long weekend getaways.